YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCRERR8
 ------------------

-DBCRERR8, Database file xxxx, or location yyyy blk = zzzz error: aaaa was bbbb, expecting cccc -- called from module yyy at line xxx
+DBCRERR8, Database file xxxx, cr location yyyy blk = zzzz error: aaaa was bbbb, expecting cccc -- called from module yyy at line xxx

 Run Time Error: This message is the same as a DBCRERR message except that bbbb and cccc are 8-byte quantities (as opposed to 4-byte quantitites in DBCRERR).
 See Error description for message DBCRERR above.